swatv3nub/Hackfreaks/README.md

 ### Read these notes carefully before proceeding

  - Your code must be open source and a link to your fork's repository must be there in the start reply of the bot.
 [See this](https://github.com/swatv3nub/hackfreaks?blob/shiken/Hackfreaks/__main__.py#L25)
- - Lastly, if you are found to run this repo without the code being open sourced or the repository link not mentioned in the bot, we will push a gban for you in our network because of being in violation of the license, you are free to be a dick and not respect the open source code (we do not mind) but we will not be having you around our chats.
+ - Lastly, if you are found to run this repo without the code being open sourced or the repository link not mentioned in the bot/UpdatesChannel/SupportChat, we will push a gban for you in our network because of being in violation of the license, you are free to be a dick and not respect the open source code (we do not mind) but we will not be having you around our chats.

 <details>